 - Strategic Risk: Every business organisation works on a strategy, but due to the failure of strategy the risk arises.

 Financial Risk is the uncertainty arising due to the use of debt finance in the capital structure of the company.
 The capital structure of the company can be made up of equity capital or preference capital or debt capital or the combination of any.
 The firm, whose capital structure contains debt finance are known as Levered firms whereas Unlevered firms are the firms whose capital structure is debt free.

 Now, you may wonder that debt capital is one of the cheapest sources of funds, then how will it become a risk for shareholders?
-Because at the time of winding up of the company the creditors are given priority over the shareholders and they will be repaid first.
-So in this way the risk arises that the company will not be able to fulfill the financial obligations of the shareholders due to debt financing.
+Because at the time of winding up of the company the creditors are given priority over the shareholders, and they will be repaid first.
+So in this way, the risk arises that the company will not be able to fulfil the financial obligations of the shareholders due to debt financing.
 Moreover, financial risk does not end up here as it is a myriad of risks which are given as under:

 - Market Risk: Risk arising due to the fluctuations in the financial assets.

 - Exchange Rate Risk: The risk arising out of the variations in the currency rates.